dnvkv/mayak/lib/mayak/monads/README.md

 }
 ```

-A major improvement upon `dry-monads` do-notation, is that `Core::Monad`s do-notation if fully typed.
+A major improvement upon `dry-monads` do-notation, is that `Mayak::Monad`s do-notation if fully typed.
 Do-notations infers both result type of the whole computation, and a type of a value unwrapped by `do_maybe!`

 ```ruby